 Croft closes her essay saying she does not aim for syntactical fidelity but for a translation that generates “microsuspense: the desire to keep reading, the drive to turn the page.”

 Last week, I asked about your favorite translated work.
-This week, I’m wondering if you’d like to share what about that work made you want to keep turning the pages?
-Feel free to tag me on social media at the links below and I’ll share it on.
+This week, I’m wondering if you’d like to share what about that work made you want to keep turning the pages.
+Feel free to tag me on social media at the links below and I’ll share it.

 Looking for book recommendations?
 Check out my ongoing book lists.